A version of this story was originally published in March 2020.

 Sure, there's nothing better than sitting down to watch a great movie.
 But sometimes, you don't want to watch artful cinema.
 Sometimes, you want to see something totally outrageous.
 Something you can't believe even exists.
 Something that is best viewed at midnight.

-So, while my colleague Will Leitch recently ranked the 25 best baseball movies, that's not what we're going to talk about today.
+So, while my colleague Will Leitch has ranked the 25 best baseball movies, that's not what we're going to talk about today.
 No, we're going to talk about the weird movies -- the ones that certainly aren't the best, but those that swing for the fences and do something you probably haven't seen before.
 Because isn't that what we really want, whether it's a ballgame or the movies?

 Battlefield Baseball (2003)